Unboxed: Creativity in the UK: Reaction

 The Festival as an entity was subject to much critical comment; the ten individual projects received less critical appraisal.
 The Times opened its review in Cambridge “With “Our Place in Space” the Unboxed Festival comes good.”
 “PoliNations” was described as “a celebration of colour, beauty, and of natural diversity.”
 “Dreamachine” received a five-star review in the Standard with the heading “The wildest trip you can take without breaking the law.”
 "Green Space Dark Skies" in Scotland was reported on by a participant in the Guardian.
 “Galwad” was reviewed by Wales Arts Review and Theatre Wales unfavourably.

 £120 million of public funds were planned to be spent on the event, with the cost of the project drawing criticism and suggestions that the allocated funds might be put to alternative use.
-MP Jaime Stone launched a petition to campaign for the festival's cancellation.
+MP Jamie Stone launched a petition to campaign for the festival's cancellation.

 The festival was described in Frieze magazine by Tom Morton as being "The Spectacular Emptiness of Boris Johnson’s ‘Festival of Brexit'...
 To expect the progressive, internationalist art world to participate in a celebration of Brexit is to fire a volley into the culture war".

 The art group Migrants In Culture wrote an open letter to the festival calling it a "nationalistic branding exercise".
 The letter has been signed by over 750 UK artists to date.
 A number of commentators and public figures praised the initiative.
 Kenny Farquharson in The Times argued that "[UNBOXED] has…transformed into something that on the face of it seems worthwhile and may yet be something great".

 Gaby Hinsliff in The Guardian argued that "My hunch is that as a nation we’re going to be rubbishing the festival right up until the day it opens, and will then surprise ourselves by grudgingly quite enjoying it".
 One Unboxed project, Dreamachine, was indeed praised by a reviewer in The Guardian as "the one good thing to come out of Brexit and worth every penny".